 He asserted that tackling the knife crime needs a whole village.

 “The police are doing what they can on their side,” Khan said, “there is stop and search, arrest, sweep knives, to stop young people carrying knives’.”

 “But the police by themselves aren’t going to solve this,” he emphasised, “We need schools to play a role as well.”

 The mayor mentioned that he organised a meeting with teachers the week before.
 The aim was to urge them to increase the awareness of children about the risks of carrying a knife.

-The Conservatives AM Shaun Bailey said in an intervention that most of what the Mayor had said was correct.
+The Conservative AM Shaun Bailey asserted that most of what the Mayor had said was correct.

-“He does have a knife strategy and he is looking at the right direction, it has a few holes.”
+“He does have a knife strategy and he is looking in the right direction, it has a few holes.”

-Nimo C., Dagenham, was another mother that raised her concerns about knife crime and the safety of her children, when she was given the opportunity to ask the Mayor.
+Nimo C. from Dagenham was another mother who raised her concerns about knife crime and the safety of her children, when she was given the opportunity to question the Mayor.

-We asked her later about this topic and she stressed again that the police should take more responsibility to prevent this crime from happening.
+Westminster World asked her later about this, and she stressed again that the police should take more responsibility to prevent this crime from happening.

 Safety and security in London Transport: